hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 }
 ```

-'p2wsh'(Pay-to-Witness-Script-Hash) is a Bitcoin transaction output script type used in Segregated Witness (SegWit) that enables users to send funds to a hashed script, allowing for more complex transaction conditions and greater scalability by separating the script from the transaction data.
+`p2wsh`  (Pay-to-Witness-Script-Hash) is a Bitcoin transaction output script type used in Segregated Witness (SegWit) that enables users to send funds to a hashed script, allowing for more complex transaction conditions and greater scalability by separating the script from the transaction data.

 Get any Bitcoin transaction, including a Block commitment.
 Broadcasted payloads include _Proof of Transfer_ reward information: